kdash-rs/kdash/README.md

 ### Docker

 Run KDash as a Docker container by mounting your `KUBECONFIG`.
-For example the below for default path
+For example the below command for the default path

 ```bash
 docker run --rm -it -v ~/.kube/config:/root/.kube/config deepu105/kdash